Scotty Pippen Jr.

 Scotty Maurice Pippen Jr. (born November 10, 2000) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
-He played college basketball for the Vanderbilt Commodores.
+He played college basketball for the Vanderbilt Commodores, where he earned Southeastern Conference (SEC) All-Freshman Team recognition in 2020 and First-team All-conference recognition in 2021 and 2022.

 Early life

-Pippen was born in Portland, Oregon, while his father Scottie Pippen was playing for the Portland Trail Blazers.

-his family moved to the LA area and he transferred to Sierra Canyon School in Chatsworth, California which had a more competitive basketball team.
+Pippen was born in Portland, Oregon, while his father, future Hall-of-Fame small forward Scottie Pippen, was playing for the Portland Trail Blazers.
+From kindergarten to tenth grade, Scotty attended Pine Crest School in Florida.
+Before his junior year, his family moved to the L.A. area, and he transferred to Sierra Canyon School in Chatsworth, California, which had a more competitive basketball team.
 At Sierra, he played alongside future NBA players such as Marvin Bagley III, Kenyon Martin Jr., and Cassius Stanley.
 As a senior, he averaged 16.3 points, 4.6 assists, and 3.6 rebounds per game and helped his team win the California Interscholastic Federation Open Division state title.
 Pippen competed for the Oakland Soldiers on the Amateur Athletic Union circuit.
 He committed to a future playing college basketball for Vanderbilt over offers from Washington State, San Francisco, Colorado State, UC Santa Barbara, and Hofstra.

 College career

 On November 20, 2019, Pippen scored a freshman season-high 21 points in a 90–72 win over Austin Peay.
 In his regular season finale on March 7, 2020, he scored 21 points for a second time in an 83–74 victory over South Carolina.
 As a freshman, Pippen averaged 12 points and 3.6 rebounds per game, earning Southeastern Conference (SEC) All-Freshman Team honors.

 The impending departures of future NBA players Aaron Nesmith and Saben Lee led to a future expectation of a leading role on the team, which came to fruition in his sophomore season.
 On December 27, 2020, Pippen scored 30 points in an 87–50 win over Alcorn State.
 On January 9, 2021, he recorded his first double-double, with 18 points and 12 assists in an 84–81 loss to Mississippi State.
 On January 27, 2021, Pippen scored 32 points in a 78–71 loss to Florida.
 As a sophomore, he averaged 20.8 points, 2.8 rebounds, and 4.9 assists per game.
 On April 10, 2021, Pippen declared for the 2021 NBA draft while maintaining his future college eligibility.
 He later withdrew from the draft returning to Vanderbilt for his junior season.
 On December 7, 2021, Pippen made a last second three-pointer to tie the game against Temple.
 As a junior, he averaged 20.4 points, 4.5 assists, 3.6 rebounds, and 1.9 steals per game.
 He was named to the First Team All-SEC as a junior.
+That season, he led the SEC in scoring.
 On April 18, 2022, Pippen declared for the 2022 NBA draft, forgoing his remaining future college eligibility.